hinance/hinance/README.md

 websites (like refunds, or gift cards operations), or if you want to adjust scraped data in some other way to assist further steps.

+If the scraped data is being merged from several parts (see "Merging Old and New Scraped Data"), then patching step is called for each part of scraped data **before** merging occurs.
+It can be used in rare cases when website changed history format and you need to strip a few transactions here and there for the merging to be done properly.

 User can modify scraped data using callback function `patched` in `in/user_data.hs` file.